Scholarships & Awards

 - Awards: £100 per week may be made for a total of up to five weeks.

-The Posen Fund provides support – often accommodation costs - for students undertaking academically-related placements over the summer vacation.
-Preference will be given to Biological Natural Scientists but applications from students studying other subjects, especially Physical Natural Sciences, may be considered.
+The Posen Fund provides support – often accommodation costs - for Natural Sciences students undertaking academically-related placements over the summer vacation.
+Undergraduate Medical and Veterinary students taking Part II Natural Sciences in the following academic year will also be considered.

 - Awards: up to £1000